What’s in the cliffhanger deal struck by Biden and McCarthy to raise the debt limit?

 Agreement will prevent US from defaulting on loans and losing credit rating

-Weeks of sniping back-and-forth between the White House and the Republican majority in the House of Representatives has finally yielded a deal: America will not default on its debt obligations, should Congress act and pass the legislation before Thursday.
+Weeks of sniping back-and-forth between the White House and the Republican majority in the House of Representatives has finally yielded a deal: America will not default on its debt obligations, should Congress successfully pass the legislation this week.

+The House of Representatives successfully passed the legislation by a 314-117 margin.
+It now heads to the Senate.

 On Saturday, House Speaker Kevin McCarthy and Joe Biden announced the end of negotiations and the agreement upon a deal late into the evening, with the text of the legislation itself soon to follow.
 The new compromise both touches on Republican priorities while also safeguarding Joe Biden’s legislative accomplishments.

-As we inch closer to Thursday’s deadline, let’s take a look at what leaders in Washington have come up with to break the deadlock.
+As we inch closer to the debt limit deadline, let’s take a look at what leaders in Washington have come up with to break the deadlock.

 No more debt drama (for now)